Walking Off The Beaten Track on Walney Island

-On this sunny September day, it is a gentle meander for us.
+On this sunny September day, it is a gentle meander for us and even with small children it would be an an easy walk.
 But birds regularly battle a wind that’s powerful enough to produce electricity for up to 250,000 homes, from a complex of 102 wind turbines situated 15km off the western shore, in one of the world’s largest off-shore wind farms.

 Learning about our environment

 The paths in the reserve are unexpectedly full of interest, with lots to learn about and many interpretation boards that tell not just of nature but of industry past and present, with connections near and far.

 Around the lighthouse lies a disused salt works; built in the 1890’s it had a short life, closing in 1909 when salt prices dropped and it became unprofitable.
 In the middle of the saline lagoons lies a working oyster farm, one of the largest oyster nurseries in Europe, producing seed oysters that are shipped to oyster farmers around the UK, France and Ireland.